 Carmen Graciela Díaz's Blog

-For the month of October, GIA’s photo banner features work supported by Bohemian Foundation.
+During the months of December 2021 and January 2022, GIA’s photo banner features work supported by The Opportunity Fund.

 Autonomy, an independent think tank, published recently a report about ‘artist as-worker’ in the UK, emphasizing notions of "artistic labour, and highlighting the sector’s interaction with wider trends, such as the gig economy and marketization in education."